olooney/image_tagger/README.md

 Rename arbitrary image filenames to clean, human-readable filenames.

-Prepare a static HTML gallery of the images.
+Prepare a static HTML gallery of images and metadata.

 Usage
 -----

-You will need to put your OpenAI API key in a file called `.openai/credentials.yaml` in this format:
+You will need to put your OpenAI API key in a file called `~/.openai/credentials.yaml` in this format:

     organization: "YOUR ORG KEY HERE" # Test Project